AIDY-F2N/NexSlice/README.md

 Make sure the port is allowed in the firewall to be accessed from your workstation.

-You will be able to access Grafana a from http://localhost:3000
+You will be able to access Grafana from http://localhost:3000
 ```bash[language=bash]
 User: admin
 Password: prom-operator